 Following breakfast at your accommodation, you make for Amakhosi Safari Lodge in Northern KwaZulu-Natal.
 After arriving at the lodge, you will have the opportunity to enjoy the swimming pool and bask in the sunshine.

 During the afternoon, you will join your knowledgeable guide and set off on a game drive in an open 4x4 vehicle.
 Your game ranger will provide educational information about the animals you may encounter.
 The Big 5 are common on this reserve and the experienced guides often know where to seek them out.
 This is another magical introduction to the wildlife of South Africa and the diverse terrain.

-After an afternoon snack, the game drive will continue on after sunset and your game ranger will use a spotlight to try and introduce you to some of the shy and nocturnal animals which only roam after dark.
+The game drive will continue on for a short while after sunset and your game ranger will use a spotlight to try and introduce you to some of the shy and nocturnal animals which only roam after dark.
 Following this, you will then return to your lodge for a fabulous dinner.

 Day 12 Safari and Game Drive